bleronmorina/ML_Gr1_2024-25/README.md

 3. **Use Clusters as Features**
    – Feed cluster labels into supervised models to assess if cluster membership improves predictive performance.

+# Phase III
+In this phase, we train and evaluate four supervised classifiers on our **FinalMerged.csv** dataset.
+The goal is to classify countries/years into multiple levels (typically 5, from very low to very high) based on a user-selected mental health indicator.